 The Bottom Line

-- Convenient location near the Snug Harbour terminal (just walk onto the ferry at Horseshoe Bay)
+- Bowen Island Sea Kayaking's convenient location near the Snug Harbour terminal (just walk onto the ferry at Horseshoe Bay)

 - Scenic mountain and coastal views